Yemaneab100/js-functions-understanding/README.md

 myFunction()
 const num = myFunction()
 ```
+The code calls myFunction function and has one variable counter with value 1.
+Every time this function called our value increases by one.
+Due to this function called twice, counter will show result as 3 at the end.

 ### Q8
 What will the value of `result` be at the end of this program?
 Why?